yw94cool/yw94cool.github.io/_pages/about.md

 I work at IRIDeS, Tohoku University <img src='./images/Toh_E_M_N.gif' style='width: 2em;'> as an Associate Professor now in Sendai, Japan.

 My research interests include Photogrammetry & Remote Sensing and its applications to urban monitoring and disaster science.
-I have published [30+ papers](https://scholar.google.com/citations?user=lnLxZ74AAAAJ&hl=zh-CN) at top international P&RS conferences and journals such as ISPRS Journal of P&RS, IEEE TGRS, IEEE J-STARS and RS.
+I have published [40+ papers](https://scholar.google.com/citations?user=lnLxZ74AAAAJ&hl=zh-CN) at top international P&RS conferences and journals such as ISPRS Journal of P&RS, IEEE TGRS, IEEE J-STARS, GSIS and RS.

-I welcome highly motivated Master/Ph.D. students interested in deep learning for Photogrammetry and remote sensing to work with me.
+I welcome highly motivated Master/Ph.D. students interested in deep learning for photogrammetry and remote sensing to work with me.
 If you are interested, please feel free to contact me at [wei.yuan@tohoku.ac.jp](mailto:wei.yuan@tohoku.ac.jp).

 # 🔥 News